HugoByte/btp-dapp-sample/README.md

 Usage:

-To start with dapp, for solidity you need to installl two libraries
+To start with dapp, for solidity you need to install two libraries

     npm install solidity-rlp
     npm install @openzeppelin